Entangled Relations: Leveraging NLI and Meta-analysis to Enhance Biomedical Relation Extraction: Experiments

 \subsubsection{NLI Adapted Models}

 \textbf{NBR} is a biomedical domain RE-to-NLI method that leverages BioLinkBERT\sst{large} as a backbone language model.
 Like our method, NBR converts relation instances and labels into premise-hypothesis pairs.
-Key differences between NBR and our method are that NBR does not use meta-class analysis or feasible hypothesis filtering, and they leverage a ranking loss training objective to rank entailed premise-hypothesis pairs over non-entailed pairs.
+Key differences between NBR and our method are that NBR does not use MCA or feasible hypothesis filtering, and they leverage a ranking loss training objective to rank entailed premise-hypothesis pairs over non-entailed pairs.

-The RE-to-NLI adaptation method used in \our is architecture-agnostic, so we also experiment with auto-regressive language models.
-We conduct the following experiment using identical data and methods to those discussed in Section \ref{sec:methods}; the only differences are the architecture and final training step.
+The RE-to-NLI adaptation method used in \our is architecture-agnostic, so we also experiment with auto-regressive architectures.
+We conduct the following experiment using identical data and methods to those discussed in Section \ref{sec:methods}; the only difference is the final training step.

-We fine-tune \textbf{Phi-2} and \textbf{Phi-3} (3.8B).\footnote{We use the \textit{microsoft/phi-2} and \textit{microsoft/Phi-3-mini-4k-instruct} checkpoints from Hugging Face.} For Phi-2 and Phi-3, we construct a sequence-to-sequence task and fine-tune the models to generate an NLI label ``entail,'' ``contradict,'' or ``neutral'' for each premise-hypothesis pair.
-Responses are aligned to ground truth labels using partial string matching by searching for the matches of the first three letters in each NLI label (e.g., ``ent'' $\rightarrow$ ``entail,'' ``con'' $\rightarrow$ ``contradict,'' ``neu'' $\rightarrow$ ``neutral'').
-When a class cannot be matched, we assign ``none,'' which, during evaluation, is equivalent to ``neutral.''
+We fine-tune \textbf{Phi-2} (2.7B) and \textbf{Phi-3} (3.8B).\footnote{We use the \textit{microsoft/phi-2} and \textit{microsoft/Phi-3-mini-4k-instruct} checkpoints from Hugging Face.} For Phi-2 and Phi-3, we construct a seq-to-seq task and fine-tune the models to generate an NLI label for each premise-hypothesis pair.
 For more information about training Phi-2 and Phi-3, see Appendix \ref{app:phi2phi3}.